dcernst/dcernst.github.io/teaching/mat411f17/syllabus.md

 </div>

+### Prerequisites ###
+ MAT 320 with a grade of C or better.

 ### Course Description ###
 MAT 411 introduces students to the basic ideas, definitions, examples, theorems and proof techniques of abstract algebra.

+### Learning Outcomes ###
+Upon successful completion of the course, students will be able to do the following within the topics of groups, rings and fields:
+1. Read and write expository text on elementary aspects.
+2. Distinguish truth from falsehood.
+3. Provide examples and counterexamples of statements.
+4. Perform needed computations.
+5. Construct concise and correct proofs.

 ### Course Content ###
 1. **Group Theory:** axioms, examples of groups of numbers, matrices, and permutations; abelian groups, cyclic groups; order of an element, subgroups, cosets, normal subgroups, factor groups, homomorphisms, kernels; Cayley’s Theorem, LaGrange’s Theorem, First Isomorphism Theorem.